-In addition, a tax analysis is always performed in order to ascertain which payments flow is the most tax efficient, and the structuring is implemented as a result of such tax analysis.
+In addition, a tax analysis is always performed to ascertain which payments flow is the most tax-efficient and the structuring is implemented as a result of such tax analysis.

-As to the structuring of a cross-border private equity transaction, it should be noted that Spain is an open economy and, as a general rule, foreign investments are welcome.
-Spain is considered the ninth economy most open to foreign direct investment according to the foreign direct investment restrictiveness index prepared by the Organisation for Economic Co-operation and Development.
+As to the structuring of a cross-border private equity transaction, Spain is an open economy and, as a general rule, foreign investments are welcome.
+Spain is considered the ninth economy most open to foreign direct investment according to the foreign direct investment restrictiveness index prepared by the Organisation for Economic Cooperation and Development.